 In Line 8, you must list everyone named in the will (including minor heirs).
 Additionally, everyone listed in this section must receive legal notice of the formal probate.

 As discussed in our previous article, there are many more forms and detailed attachments that must accompany the petition to probate.
 Be sure to contact A People’s Choice for more information about our probate legal document preparation services and to learn how we can help.

 Probate Note Deficiencies – A Common Problem

 That being said, should you find yourself in this predicament, don’t hesitate to contact us as soon as possible before the formal probate proceeding starts or seeking the services of an experienced attorney.
-A People’s Choice can fix problems, address deficiencies and errors addressed in probate notes, and get your petition on track for court approval through a simplified process.
+A People’s Choice can fix problems, address deficiencies and errors addressed in probate notes, and get your petition for probate on track for court approval through a simplified process.
 You’ll then be granted letters of testamentary to distribute the deceased’s probate assets.